kyrylo/airbrake-rust/README.md

 ### proxy

-If your server is not able to directly reach Airbrake, you can use HTTP proxy support.
+If your server is not able to directly reach Airbrake, you can use proxy support.
 By default, Airbrake Rust uses direct connection.
 Note: proxy authentication is not supported yet.